rayza-piedade24/greends-pml/docs/T2_decision_trees_overfitting_train_test.md

   - Minimum leaf size, i.e., minimum number of examples that lie in a leaf (e.g. 3);
   - Maximum number of nodes (e.g. 20).

-See all hyper-parameters for [sklearn.tree.DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).
+See all hyper-parameters for [`sklearn.tree.DecisionTreeClassifier`](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).

 2. Pruning.
 This is a regularization technique that consists on pruning the full grown tree to reduce its size.
 Pruning can be achieved by:
   - Adding a regularization hyper-parameter to the loss function, like $\alpha(|T|)$ where $\alpha$ is a function of the size (number of leaves) of the tree $T$.
 If one uses $L_\alpha=L+\alpha$ (consider that $\alpha >0$) instead of $L$ to determine the *loss*, then spliting a node might possibly cause an increase of $L_\alpha$.
 If two leaves are pure and have the same label, aggregating them will lower $L_\alpha$ for $\alpha>0$.
 Pruning aggregates leaf nodes if that reduces $L_\alpha$.
   - Predicting a validation data set with the decision tree.
 Pruning consists of aggregating leaf nodes if that aggregation increases validation accuracy.

-See [Accuracy vs alpha for training and testing sets](https://scikit-learn.org/stable/auto_examples/tree/plot_cost_complexity_pruning.html) for a detailed analysis on how to estimate the optimal regularization parameter $\alpha$ using train and developments data sets.
+See [Post pruning decision trees with cost complexity pruning of Scikit Learn](https://scikit-learn.org/stable/auto_examples/tree/plot_cost_complexity_pruning.html) for a detailed analysis on how to estimate the optimal regularization parameter $\alpha$ using train and developments data sets.

-[This script](https://github.com/isa-ulisboa/greends-pml/blob/main/notebooks/prune_decision_tree.ipynb) illustrates how a tree can be pruned.
-The `prune_index` function is recursive.

 ## Choosing the best hyper-parameter values for a decision tree with a bias and variance plot